 It came!
 She exalted the Gods, for they are merciful and kind.

 Gwen pressed the glyph to accept the incoming call, then sat back.

 First, a few strands of glorious golden hair, then a pointed chin, followed by a dimpled pair of pink cheeks, then finally, luminous, ocean-blue eyes.
 As the rest of the vision materialised, it began to move.

 "Elvia…" Gwen mouthed the name sweetly on her tongue.
 "EVEE!"

-“Oh my God!
-You look amazing!”
-Elvia however, noted the changes in Gwen’s appearance right away.
+"Gwennie!
+You look amazing!"
+Her Evee noted the changes in her appearance right away.
 When they'd last separated in Singapore, Gwen had fluctuated between hale, pale, and loitering almost weekly, pending on her use and abuse of her Void spells.
-The Gwen in front of her now appeared genuinely in peak physical fitness, possessing a rosy complexion, bright eyes, and glossy hair that hinted at an excellent mana-rich diet.
+Present, Gwen had to admit she was in peak physical fitness, possessing a rosy complexion, bright eyes, and glossy hair that hinted at an excellent mana-rich diet.

 As she spoke, a little green sprite popped up on Elvia's shoulder and waved at the projection crystal.